 Gilgo Beach investigators back at Rex Heuermann's house on Long Island

-MASSAPEQUA PARK, N.Y. - Investigators returned to suspected Gilgo Beach serial killer Rex Heuermann's house in Massapequa Park, Long Island Monday morning.
+MASSAPEQUA PARK, N.Y. - Investigators returned to suspected Gilgo Beach serial killer Rex Heuermann's house in Massapequa Park, Long Island Monday.

 Video from the scene shows a mobile command unit and several state police vehicles outside the home.